UX Design Processes

 ● Activities:

-• Conduct comprehensive user research using interviews, surveys and focus groups.
+• Do comprehensive user research—using interviews, surveys and focus groups.

-• Perform market analysis including industry trends and competitive landscape.
+• Perform market analysis—and that includes industry trends and competitive landscape.

-• Analyze user behavior, needs and motivations through ethnographic studies.
+• Analyze user behavior, needs and motivations—items to process through ethnographic studies.

 Watch as UX Strategist and Consultant, William Hudson explains the importance of UX research: